dellstorage/storagecenter-puppet-module/readme.md

 The module is run by either a main manifest, a puppet master, or an ENC, that calls the main dellstorageprovisioning class (`manifests/init.pp`) with parameters defining the desired setup of the Storage Center(s).

-This module will create a 'puppet' folder on the Storage Center and will only create or destroy Storage Center objects within that folder.
+This module will create a 'Puppet' folder on the Storage Center and will only create or destroy Storage Center objects within that folder.
 This is to protect the users' data as this module uses the object's name as an unique identifier, while the Storage Center allows multiple objects with the same name.

 ## Setup